 Because of the way NYU/CHP package their health insurance plans, Spring workers will be awarded a subsidy for spring and summer at the start of the Spring semester.
 Workers who only work in the summer should get a rebate retroactively when they start working in the summer.
 However, NYU last summer arbitrarily decided that this should only be a partial refund—a position that is in no way supported by our contract and needs to be vigorously opposed.
 Many students who started on the job after April 1st this past semester are not currently being issued refunds at all.
 That isn’t right, and we have a big legal arbitration hearing coming up to try to force NYU to do the right thing.
 Join us in our campaign for healthcare equality!

 All TA and GA positions and some RA positions, as well as adjunct PhD instructors before their 8th year, are included in the bargaining unit, and thus are entitled to union benefits.
 Graders, tutors and STEM RA positions (except Applied Psych) and GAs within the School of Medicine or Stern are specifically excluded, however.
 See Article I of our contract for the complete list, read through our FAQ, or contact a Steward if you’ve got questions.

-I still haven’t received my old Fall refund!
+I still haven’t received my refund from last semester!